OAAX-standard/OAAX/Illustrative example/README.md

 ### Run the model

-After converting the model (available at: `Usage/artifacts/build/`), the next step is to run it using the example OAX runtime.
+After converting the model (available at: `Usage/artifacts/build/`), the next step is to run it using the example OAAX runtime.
 To simulate the inference process, run the following command:

 ```bash